 Lufthansa Technik is promising a programme turnaround time of three months, start to finish, with the seat installation itself taking two days, potentially during a maintenance check, which of course the MRO will naturally be only too pleased to provide to its customers.

-the Italian seatmaker that just won a major fifty-A320neo shipset order tranche covering Austrian, Lufthansa and Swiss?
+But why ZIM, and not Geven, the Italian seatmaker that just won a major fifty-A320neo shipset order tranche covering Austrian, Lufthansa and Swiss?

 “Good question,” says supply chain manager Christian Bienas.
 “We have a good relationship with ZIM, especially for Lufthansa, where they delivered the premium economy seats.
 We had one small project with ZIM, and they delivered very fast: three shipsets of economy seats.
 They are state of the art, they are in a price range that is OK, and pretty fast.
 That was the most important.”